-Pursuant to the Investment Advisory Agreement, the Adviser will manage the Company on a day-to-day basis.
-The Board is responsible for overseeing the Adviser and our other service providers in accordance with the provisions of the 1940 Act, applicable provisions of state and other laws and our charter.
+Overall responsibility for the Company's oversight rests with the Board.
+The Company has entered into the second amended and restated investment advisory agreement (the "Investment Advisory Agreement") pursuant to which the Adviser will manage the Company on a day-to-day basis.
+The Board is responsible for overseeing the Adviser and the Company's other service providers in accordance with the provisions of the 1940 Act, applicable provisions of state and other laws and the Company's charter.
 The Board is currently composed of seven members, four of whom are directors who are not "interested persons" of the Company or the Adviser as defined in the 1940 Act.

 The Board meets in person at regularly scheduled quarterly meetings each year.
-In addition, the Board may hold special in-person or telephonic meetings or informal conference calls to discuss specific matters that may arise or require action between regular meetings.
-As described below, the Board has established a Nominating and Corporate Governance Committee and an Audit Committee, and may establish ad hoc committees or working groups from time to time, to assist the Board in fulfilling its oversight responsibilities.
+In addition, the Board may act by unanimous written consent and hold special in-person or telephonic meetings or informal conference calls to discuss specific matters that may arise or require action between regular meetings.

+As described below, the Board has established an Audit Committee, a Nominating Committee and a Compensation Committee, and may establish ad hoc committees or working groups from time to time, to assist the Board in fulfilling its oversight responsibilities.

-The Board has appointed Edward D'Alelio, an independent director, to serve in the role of Chairman of the Board.
+The Board has appointed Edward D'Alelio, an Independent Director, to serve in the role of Chairman of the Board.
 The Chairman's role is to preside at all meetings of the Board and to act as a liaison with the Adviser, counsel and other directors generally between meetings.
 The Chairman serves as a key point person for dealings between management and the directors.
 The Chairman also may perform such other functions as may be delegated by the Board from time to time.
 The Board reviews matters related to its leadership structure annually.
 The Board has determined that the Board's leadership structure is appropriate because it allows the Board to exercise informed and independent judgment over the matters under its purview and it allocates areas of responsibility among committees of directors and the full Board in a manner that enhances effective oversight.

-We are subject to a number of risks, including investment, compliance, operational and valuation risks, among others.
+The Company is subject to a number of risks, including investment, compliance, operational and valuation risks, among others.
 Risk oversight forms part of the Board's general oversight of the Company and is addressed as part of various Board and committee activities.
-Day-to-day risk management functions are subsumed within the responsibilities of the Adviser and other service providers (depending on the nature of the risk), which carry out our investment management and business affairs.
+Day-to-day risk management functions are subsumed within the responsibilities of the Adviser and other service providers (depending on the nature of the risk), which carry out the Company's investment management and business affairs.
 The Adviser and other service providers employ a variety of processes, procedures and controls to identify various events or circumstances that give rise to risks, to lessen the probability of their occurrence and to mitigate the effects of such events or circumstances if they do occur.
 Each of the Adviser and other service providers has their own independent interest in risk management, and their policies and methods of risk management will depend on their functions and business models.
 The Board recognizes that it is not possible to identify all of the risks that may affect the Company or to develop processes and controls to eliminate or mitigate their occurrence or effects.
-As part of its regular oversight of the Company, the Board interacts with and reviews reports from, among others, the Adviser, our chief compliance officer, our independent registered public accounting firm and counsel, as appropriate, regarding risks faced by the Company and applicable risk controls.
+As part of its regular oversight of the Company, the Board interacts with and reviews reports from, among others, the Adviser, the Company's Chief Compliance Officer, the Company's independent registered public accounting firm and counsel, as appropriate, regarding risks faced by the Company and applicable risk controls.
 The Board may, at any time and in its discretion, change the manner in which it conducts risk oversight.